carrot orange juice

 Vitamin A in carrot juice helps prevent age-related vision issues.

 Carrots also contain lutein and zeaxanthin, which may protect you against AMD or Age-related Macular Degeneration.
-Many studies have shown that patients with diets that are high in lutein are 25% less likely to suffer from age related macular degeneration.
+Many studies have shown that patients with diets high in lutein are 25% less likely to suffer from age-related macular degeneration.

 Increased lutein leads to a greater concentration of pigment in the macula.
-The additional pigment lowers the risk of damage to the macula as one ages
+The additional pigment lowers the risk of damage to the macula as you age.

 4 – Carrot Juice May Strengthen Your Immune System

-Other nutrients you can get from carrot juice include Vitamin C. Along with the aforementioned Vitamin A, these can strengthen your immune system (according to Huang et al., 2018; Holmannová et al., 2012).
+Other nutrients you can get from carrot juice include Vitamin C. Along with Vitamin A, these can strengthen your immune system (according to Huang et al., 2018; Holmannová et al., 2012).

 As if that’s not enough?
-It’s also rich in Vitamin B6, which may be an essential nutrient to our immune syste
+It’s also rich in Vitamin B6, which may be an essential nutrient for our immune system.

 Additionally, this juice provides over 30% of the DV of vitamin B6 in 1 cup (240 mL).
-Not only is vitamin B6 necessary for an optimal immune response, but deficiency in it is also linked to weakened immunity
+Not only is vitamin B6 necessary for optimal immune response, but a deficiency in it is also linked to weakened immunity.

 More About Vitamin A

 We’ve talked a little about Vitamin A above.
-In addition to the benefits it may provide to your eye health and your immune system, is also crucial in cell grown and development.
+In addition to its benefits to your eye health and immune system, it is also crucial in cell growth and development.

 5 – Carrot Juice & Polyphenols

-Polyphenols refers to a large group of more than 8,000 micronutrients.
-Polyphenols are naturally occurring and can be found in plants.
-Carrots contain 5 anthocyanins, which are superior at neutralizing dangerous free radicals.
+Polyphenols refer to a large group of more than 8,000 micronutrients.
+Polyphenols naturally occur in plants.
+Carrots contain five anthocyanins, which are superior at neutralizing dangerous free radicals.

 Many researchers believe that polyphenols can stimulate thermogenesis, the burning of fat.
-Studies have also found that diets high in polyphenols can lead to decreased hunger and cravings.
+Studies have also found that diets high in polyphenols can decrease hunger and cravings.

 carrot juice in a cup with carrots beside it on a cutting board